Current Trends and Topics on Air Quality in Memphis

 What does non-attainment mean for Memphis?

 Non-attainment is an EPA designation for areas violating National Ambient Air Quality Standards.
-It triggers mandatory pollution reduction plans, stricter permits, and potential loss of federal highway funds if standards aren’t met.
-Memphis is on the cusp of this designation for ozone.
+It triggers mandatory pollution reduction plans, stricter permits, and potential loss of federal highway funds if standards are not met.
+Given its ozone levels and “F” grade, Memphis is at risk of an ozone non-attainment designation if high concentrations persist.

 Can I check air quality before outdoor activities?